JinetC/JinetC/README.md

 - 📫 How to reach me **jinethc808@yahoo.com**

+- 👨‍💻 This will take you to my Portfolio **https://jinetc.github.io/**

 - ⚡ Fun fact **Thinking simple things seriously ...
 Serious things taking simply... **

 <h3 align="left">Connect with me:</h3>